cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 ## CosmWasm - multi-chain smart contracts

-[CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on Cosmos.
-That’s the Cosm part.
-It's a way of using WebAssembly in the Cosmos universe.
-That’s the Wasm part.
+[CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on Cosmos - that is the Cosm part.
+It is a way of using WebAssembly in the Cosmos universe - that is the Wasm part.

+With [CosmWasm](https://cosmwasm.com/) you can create robust decentralized applications (dApps) for Cosmos using smart contracts and building on Tendermint and the Cosmos SDK.
+Its key features are:

+* Mature tools for the development and testing of smart contracts
+* Close integration with the Cosmos SDK and ecosystem
+* A secure architecture to avoid attack vectors

 CosmWasm's design makes your code agnostic to the details of the underlying chains.
-It only requires that a Cosmos SDK application embeds the Wasm module.
+It only requires that a Cosmos SDK application embeds the `Wasm` module.

-Soon, CosmWasm will enable systems and contracts that communicate across chains because it will work with IBC.

-CosmWasm will likely support many approaches to developing contracts.
-For now, Rust is the most popular, most evolved, and most used, so CosmWasm is ideal for Rust developers looking for a blockchain platform with fast transaction finality.
+With CosmWasm, smart contracts can run on multiple chains with the help of the IBC protocol.
+It adds further flexibility for developers and makes smart contract development faster.
+CosmWasm is written as a module to be plugged into the Cosmos SDK and leverages the speed of Wasm and the power of Rust.
+CosmWasm is ideal for Rust developers looking for a blockchain platform with fast transaction finality.

 <HighlightBox type="docs">

-For a deeper dive, read the [CosmWasm documentation](https://docs.cosmwasm.com/docs/1.0/) or compile and deploy a contract in the [guided exercise](../4-my-own-chain/cosmwasm.md).
+For a deeper dive, read the [CosmWasm documentation](https://docs.cosmwasm.com/docs/1.0/), or compile and deploy a contract in the [guided exercise](../4-my-own-chain/cosmwasm.md).

 </HighlightBox>